 The College of International Security Affairs (CISA) is one of five component colleges at the National Defense University.
-CISA’s mission is to educate and prepare national security practitioners from the U.S. and partner nations for the strategic challenges of the contemporary security environment.
+CISA’s mission is to educate joint warfighters, civilian national security leaders, and partner nation counterparts in critical thinking to inform national strategy and globally integrated operations, under conditions of disruptive change, to prevail across the continuum of competition and war, with a special emphasis on irregular warfare.
 In this capacity, CISA is the Department of Defense (DOD) flagship for professional military education and building partner capacity in counterterrorism and irregular warfare at the strategic level.
 CISA is also a critical repository of subject matter expertise concerning counterterrorism, irregular warfare, homeland defense, international affairs, security studies and area studies.
 CISA is one of the few places in Washington D.C. or academia, where policy, practice and theory overlap.
 CISA faculty and students apply knowledge and insights gained in an academic setting to real world security contingencies.
-Examples include- combating the threat of Boko Haram in West Africa; achieving small state security; degrading ISIS capability and stemming spillover of conflict from Iraq/ Syria into neighboring countries, and developing new approaches to fighting drug trafficking organizations in Latin America.
+Examples include- combating the threat of Boko Haram in West Africa; achieving small state security; and developing new approaches to fighting drug trafficking organizations in Latin America.
 Finally, interns undertake meaningful work that directly supports the scholarship and instruction that occurs at CISA.

+CISA interns have the opportunity to learn from experts in the government, military, and international community in a prestigious academic environment.
+Each intern is paired with at least one faculty member to develop various professional skills such as research, writing, and communication.
+The Fall, Spring, and Summer cohorts vary in responsibility and opportunity based on the academic year.
 The faculty and staff at CISA will do all they can to ensure that the internship is academically and experientially rewarding.
-Interns should expect to work 24- 32 hours per week.
+Interns should expect to work 24- 30 hours per week.
 Internships are unpaid positions.
 Duties may include:

 An internship at CISA offers numerous opportunities, including: